uscmakers/hnc/README.md

 Hardware/Electronics Requirements:
 - Teensy 4.0
 - Audio Shield for Teensy 4.0
-- Potentiometer (to select a frequency to cancel)
+- Potentiometer (to select an audio file to play and cancel out)
 - Headphones

 Software Requirements: